 - (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of fixed assets. - (b) The Company has a regular programme of physical verification of fixed assets which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-In accordance with this programme, certain fixed assets were physically verified by the management during the year and we are informed that no material discrepancies were noticed on such verification. - As explained to us, the inventories were physically verified by the Management at reasonable intervals during the year.
-In our opinion, the frequency of such verification is reasonable and no material discrepancies were noticed on physical verification. - According to the information and explanations given to us, the Company has granted unsecured loans aggregating 924.07 lacs to company covered in the register maintained under section 189 of the Companies Act, 2013, in respect of which: - The terms and conditions of the grant of such loans are, in our opinion, prima facie, not prejudicial to the Company's interest. - The principal and interest amounts are repayable on demand. - c) In respect of overdue for period of more than ninety days as at the year-end, as explained to us, no amount overdue for more than 90 days.
-Accordingly, the provisions of clause 3(iii)(c) of the Order is not applicable to the Company and hence not commented upon. - 4.
-In our opinion and according to the information and explanations given to us, the Company does not have any transactions to which the provisions of Section 185 apply.
-The Company has complied with the provisions of Section 186 of the Act, with respect to the loans, investments, guarantees and security. - 5.
-According to information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under clause 148(1) of the Companies Act, 2013, for the products/ services of the Company. - (a) According to the information and explanations given to us and the records of the Company examined
+In accordance with this programme, certain fixed assets were physically verified by the management during the year and we are informed that no material discrepancies were noticed on such verification. - 2.
+As explained to us, the inventories were physically verified by the Management at reasonable intervals during the year.
+In our opinion, the frequency of such verification is reasonable and no material discrepancies were noticed on physical verification. - According to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013.
+Accordingly, the

+- provisions of clause 3(iii)(a), (b)and (c) of the Order are not applicable to the Company and hence not commented upon. - In our opinion and according to the information and explanations given to us, the Company does not have any transactions to which the provisions of Section 185 apply.
+The Company has complied with the provisions of Section 186 of the Act, with respect to the loans, investments, guarantees and security. - According to information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of the directives issued by the Reserve Bank of India, provisions of Section 73 to 76 of the Act, any other relevant provisions of the Act and the relevant rules framed thereunder. - To the best of our knowledge and as explained, the Central Government has not specified the maintenance of cost records under clause 148(1) of the Companies Act, 2013, for the products/ services of the Company. - 7.
+According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is regular in depositing the undisputed statutory dues including provident fund, employees state insurance, income-tax, salestax, wealth-tax, service tax, customs duty, excise duty, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities.

-- by us, in our opinion, the Company is regular in depositing the undisputed statutory dues including provident fund, employees state insurance, income-tax, sales-tax, wealth-tax, service tax, customs duty, excise duty, value added tax, cess and other material statutory dues, as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us, no undisputed amounts payable in respect of Provident Fund, Income tax, Wealth tax, Sales-tax, Service tax, Value added tax, cess and other material statutory dues were in arrears, as at 31 March 2018, for a period of more than six months from the date they became payable. - (c) Details of dues of Income-tax which have not been deposited as on March 31, 2018 on account of disputes by the aforesaid entities are given below:
+According to the information and explanations given to us, no undisputed amounts payable in respect of Provident Fund, Income tax, Wealth tax, Sales-tax, Service tax, Value added tax, cess and other material statutory dues were in arrears, as at 31 March 2018, for a period of more than six months from the date they became payable.